 Could you tell me more about the team structure?
 Are all the support and development teams located overseas?
 Which countries to be specific?

 Although I did have exposure to ERP and CRM, I currently do not have in-depth understanding about these areas and I prefer to not mention them.
+I agree.